siyamthandagwamanda/ReactTS-Links-Vault/README.md

 Create the Modal Component.
 It a resuable (popup) window that displays content above the main page.
 It will be used whenever the user wants to add a new link or edit an existing link.
 Using a reusable modal avoids duplicating code and keeps the app organized.

-# when the user clicks the floating + button
+# when the user clicks the floating + button.
 1. showForm changes from false to true.
 2. App.tsx displays the LinkForm component.
 3. LinkForm is wrapped inside the Modal component.